-We expect to use the net proceeds from our anticipated \$400 million private placement of senior notes to repay substantially all amounts drawn under the 364-day credit facility.
+We expect to use the net proceeds from our anticipated \$400 million private placement of senior notes to repay amounts drawn under the 364-day credit facility.
 We expect this private placement of our senior notes to close on December 22, 2004.

-Each of the issuances of our common units to the institutional investors and any borrowings under our 364-day credit facility and new revolving acquisition credit facility will occur concurrently with the consummation of the Star Gas Propane Acquisition, currently anticipated to occur on December 17, 2004.
+Each of the issuances of our common units in this offering and any borrowings under our 364-day credit facility and new revolving acquisition credit facility will occur concurrently with the consummation of the Star Gas Propane Acquisition, currently anticipated to occur on December 17, 2004.

-The closing of this common unit offering is not contingent upon the closing of the Star Gas Propane Acquisition, the sale of our common units pursuant to the Equity Commitments or the closing of the private placement of our senior notes.
-Accordingly, if you decide to purchase common units from us, you should be willing to do so whether or not we complete the Star Gas Propane Acquisition.
+The closing of this common unit offering is contingent upon the closing of the Star Gas Propane Acquisition but is not contingent on the closing of the private placement of our senior notes or our public equity offering described below.